Manual Installation Guide

 Folder Deploy Script

 After you choose a mod list, generate and run your folder deploy script using the instructions below.
-In order for this to work correctly you must have already set your User Settings.
+In order for this to work correctly you must have already set your Site Settings.

 Choose a mod list and your operating system and click Submit to generate your script: